Concerns over India’s rape statistics has caused Uber to update their mobile app:

 “Women should use caution when travelling in India.
 Reported cases of sexual assault against women and young girls are increasing; recent sexual attacks against female visitors in tourist areas and cities show that foreign women are also at risk.
 British women have been the victims of sexual assault in Goa, Delhi, Bangalore and Rajasthan and women travellers often receive unwanted attention in the form of verbal and physical harassment by individuals or groups of men.
 Serious sexual attacks involving Polish, German and Danish women travellers were reported in 2014.
 In January 2015, a Japanese woman was kidnapped and sexually assaulted close to Bodh Gaya and a Russian woman was seriously assaulted by an auto-rickshaw driver in the Vasant Kunj area of New Delhi.
 Women travellers should exercise caution when travelling in India even if travelling in a group.

 If you are a woman travelling in India you should respect local dress codes and customs and avoid isolated areas, including beaches, when alone at any time of day.
-See these travel tips for women travellers.
+See these travel tips for women travelers.

 Avoid travelling alone on public transport, or in taxis or auto-rickshaws, especially at night.
 If you have to use a taxi get them from hotel taxi ranks and use pre-paid taxis at airports.
 Try to avoid hailing taxis on the street.
 If you’re being collected at the airport by a hotel driver make sure they have properly identified themselves before you set off.
 If you are the victim of abuse call 100 for police assistance (112 from mobile phones).